-- 1. Annotated Analysis-due July 28 (submit only by email to ahughes@nobts.edu) - 2.
-Preaching Project-due August 4 (submit only by email to ahughes@nobts.edu) - 3.
-Colossians Video Sermon-due to be posted on YouTube no later than August 11.
+- 1. Annotated Analysis due July 27 (submit only on Blackboard under "Assignment" tab) - 2.
+Preaching Project-due August 3 (submit only on Blackboard under "Assignment" tab) - 3.
+Colossians Video Sermon-due to be uploaded in the Google Folder no later than August 10.